Have banks been focusing too much on creating digital channels, at the expense of customer experience?

 This suggest a troubling finding: massive investments in fancy banking apps and slick websites simply don’t seem to create real customer differentiation.

-Looking at it from the bank’s perspective, an app does a good job in offering a one-stop-shop for popular retail services at customers’ fingertips.
+Looking at it from the bank’s perspective, an app does a good job in offering a one-stop-shop for popular financial services at customers’ fingertips.
 It’s a huge leap from the days that these services required going to a physical branch.
 But from the customers’ eyes, this is simply not enough anymore: mobile banking today requires users to drop everything else they’re doing on their phones to get even the most basic account info.
 This means that you have to drop from that chat you’re on, quit the email you’ve started typing or leave the store app you were browsing, in order to launch your bank’s app (which is usually buried amidst dozens of other apps on your device).

 This is simply not the experience that customers expect today.
 This is particularly true in light of the introduction of new non-bank alternative services by Amazon Pay, Google Wallet, the Apple Card and soon by Facebook Libra.
 These companies were built from the ground up around customer experience, and you can count on their financial services to be cool, easy to use – and extremely sticky.